devalbo/dreampi/README.md

 * Connect to your Raspberry Pi and open a terminal connection
 * Make sure you're using the latest updates for Raspbian (run `sudo apt-get update`)
 * Get your Python development tools set up (assuming a fresh install)
-  - Run 'sudo apt-get install python-pip'
+  - Run `sudo apt-get install python-pip`
-  - Run 'sudo pip install virtualenv'
+  - Run `sudo pip install virtualenv`
-* Make sure you have git installed on your Raspberry Pi (if you don't, run 'sudo apt-get install git')
+* Make sure you have git installed on your Raspberry Pi (if you don't, run `sudo apt-get install git`)
-* Git clone the repo onto your Raspberry Pi - run 'git clone https://github.com/devalbo/dreampi'
+* Git clone the repo onto your Raspberry Pi - run `git clone https://github.com/devalbo/dreampi`
-* Navigate into the cloned dreampi directory (run 'cd dreampi')
+* Navigate into the cloned dreampi directory (run `cd dreampi`)
-* Run 'virtualenv venv' to set up a new virtual environment
+* Run `virtualenv venv` to set up a new virtual environment
-* Run 'source venv/bin/activate'
+* Run `source venv/bin/activate`
-* Run 'pip install -r requirements.txt'
+* Run `pip install -r requirements.txt`
 * There are two options to run; I prefer the flask option because the web-server performs better than bottle
-  - Run 'python flask_operate.py' (better)
+  - Run `python flask_operate.py` (better)
-  - Run 'python operate.py'
+  - Run `python operate.py`
-* Open a browser and navigate to your Raspberry Pi's IP address (e.g. http://192.168.0.11) to start operating your Dream Cheeky launcher
+* Open a browser and navigate to your Raspberry Pi`s IP address (e.g. http://192.168.0.11) to start operating your Dream Cheeky launcher

 Inspiration and software based on this blog post: https://github.com/AlexNisnevich/sentinel